azavea/raster-vision/docs/commands.rst

 To create a standard custom command, you will need to create implementations of the ``Command``, ``CommandConfig``, and ``CommandConfigBuilder`` interfaces.
 You then need to register the ``CommandConfigBuilder`` using the ``register_command_config_builder`` method of the plugin registry.

+Custom commands that are built as standard commands will by default always be run - that is, if you run `rastervision run ...` without any specific command, your custom command will be run by default.
+The order in which it is run will be determined by how the inputs and outputs it declares are connected with other command definitions.
+One detail to note is the ``update_for_command`` method of custom commands will be called *after* it is called for the standard commands, in the order in which the custom commands were registered with Raster Vision.

 Custom Aux Commands
 -------------------